 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Many people have diabetes for years before it is ever diagnosed.
-In fact, nearly 1/3 of diabetics are undiagnosed.
+In fact, nearly 1/3 of diabetics are have the disease but have not been diagnosed by a doctor.

-Warning signs that indicate a doctor's visit is necessary include:
+Warning signs that mean a doctor's visit is necessary include:

-It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have diabetes.
+It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have a diabetes diagnosis.
 To check your risk, the American Diabetes Association has a Diabetes Risk Test that you can take online.

-If your physician suspects the possibility that you have diabetes, he or she may have you take some of the following tests.
+If your doctor suspects the possibility that you have diabetes, he or she may have you take some of the following tests.

 After fasting from food and drink for at least eight hours, you will be given a drink containing a measured amount of glucose.
 Several blood samples are drawn for two hours afterward, and the levels of blood glucose are measured and recorded.